-Can Reading Books Make You Smarter
+Does Reading Make You Smarter

 You might be surprised to learn that the answer is yes – reading books can make you smarter.
 But how does this work?
 And what are the benefits of being a bookworm?

 One of the primary benefits of reading is that it helps you learn new things.
 Every time you read a book, you’re exposed to new information and ideas.
-This can help you expand your knowledge and understanding of the world around you.
+It means reading make you smarter.

 Reading also helps improve your memory.
 You’re taking in information and storing it in your brain when you read.
 Over time, this can help improve your memory skills.